WilliamGiare/Astrophysics_Journal_CLub/README.md

 # Analysis
-In this Repository you can find an Analysis og the data collecting during the Sapienza Astrophysics Journal Club Meetings, Academic year 2020/2021.
+In this Repository you can find an Analysis of the data collecting during the Sapienza Astrophysics Journal Club Meetings, Academic year 2020/2021.

 ## Audience enjoing the meetings